 The student will gain an understanding of health record keeping, retention, storage and design of necessary forms.
 Computer hardware and software are explored in relation to healthcare information.
 The course will focus on electronic medical records.
-Offered through Lancaster

 HCML 121 Procedural Terminology Coding (3 SH)